 When a person has bilateral vestibular damage, such as may result from Tobramycin toxicity, they may experience oscillopsia.
 When the head is moving, objects blur.
 When driving one may be unable to see signs clearly on a bumpy road.

 The visual symptoms, called "oscillopsia", only occur when the head is moving.
-A movie showing oscillopsia, from one of our educational DVD's, can be seen by clicking here.
+A movie showing oscillopsia, can be seen by clicking here.
 Oscillopsia often occurs during walking (Freyss et al, 1988).
 Quick movements of the head are associated with transient visual blurring.
 This can cause difficulties with seeing signs while driving, or recognizing peoples faces while walking.

 |Audiogram of person exposed to Tobramycin, with near complete loss of vestibular responses on rotatory chair testing.
 Hearing is commonly normal through 4000 hz, and then falls off at higher frequencies.||OAE of same person as on left.
 Although vestibular function is greatly reduced on rotatory chair testing, OAE's are normal through about 10K.
 See later writing on this page concerning the relative insensitivity of OAE amplitudes to Tobramycin.|